adifatol/CarND-Advanced-Lane-Lines/writeup.md

 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.
+[Here](https://github.com/adifatol/CarND-Advanced-Lane-Lines/blob/master/writeup.md) is the writeup for this project.

 You're reading it!

+### Project Structure

+For this project I used python scripts only.
+I tried to implement the code as modular as possible so for each step in the pipeline there is a [module](https://github.com/adifatol/CarND-Advanced-Lane-Lines/tree/master/modules).

+I first implemented a [pipeline](https://github.com/adifatol/CarND-Advanced-Lane-Lines/blob/master/pipeline.py) for the test images using the modules for [calibration](https://github.com/adifatol/CarND-Advanced-Lane-Lines/blob/master/modules/calib.py), [tresholding](https://github.com/adifatol/CarND-Advanced-Lane-Lines/blob/master/modules/tresholds.py), [image warping](https://github.com/adifatol/CarND-Advanced-Lane-Lines/blob/master/modules/warp.py) etc.

+The second step was to re-use the same modules in the [video pipeline]() script.

 ### Camera Calibration